 The show had two venues.
 In December 1948 to March 1949, Morey Amsterdam was the emcee at a small fictional nightclub in New York City's Times Square.
 Charlie the Doorman (later Newton the Waiter) and Lola the cigarette girl were also employed at the club.
 Between April 1949 and October 1950, the show shifted to a different network and the scene shifted to the Silver Swan Cafe with Newton and Lola still employed.Written by

 J.E.
 McKillop <firstname.lastname@example.org>

-The series ran on CBS-TV without a regular sponsor for 13 weeks.
-Not willing to carry the series without a sponsor, the network canceled the series after the March 7 show.
-The DuMont network quickly worked out a deal with Morey Amsterdam and the series returned to the airways on DuMont six weeks after CBS pulled the plug.
+The series ran on CBS television without a regular sponsor for thirteen weeks.
+Not willing to carry the series without a sponsor, the network cancelled the series after the March 7 show.
+The DuMont Network quickly worked out a deal with Morey Amsterdam, and the series returned to the airways on DuMont six weeks after CBS pulled the plug.
 See more »

 Was this review helpful to you?